Is OneTab open source?

 The usual reasons to switch are practical:

 - OneTab flattens your carefully organized groups into a plain list.
-No tab group awareness at all.
+No Chrome tab group awareness.

 - Your saved tabs live in the browser database.
 Uninstalling OneTab deletes them, and rare browser database corruption can cause data loss.